-• A 2.5 is the minimum cumulative grade point average required for progression within the nursing program.

-- Students MUST attain an average of 80% or above in each NUR course.
-(See course syllabus for individual course requirements.)
+- A 2.5 is the minimum cumulative grade point average required for progression within the nursing program. - Students MUST attain an average of 80% or above in each NUR course (See course syllabus for individual course requirements).
 Students who do not earn an average of 80% or above in a NUR course must repeat the course in which they were not successful.
 All test and exam grades, or mathematical percentages thereof, are held to the nearest hundredth throughout the entire semester; however, the final grade must be 80.00% or above.
-The final grade will not round (i.e. 79.51% does not round to 80%). - Students may only repeat one NUR course in which they earned a "C" or below. - Students who are unsuccessful in a NUR course may withdraw from one additional NUR course while in the program.
-If a student has not been previously unsuccessful in a NUR course, they may withdraw from up to two NUR courses prior to the published withdraw date. - Students who need to repeat a course must apply for reentry and follow the reentry process within a period of two years from the time of withdrawal or earning a "C" or below.
-Students are allowed to reenter the nursing program no more than two times. - If a student earns a "C" or below in more than one NUR course, the student will be dismissed from the program and is not eligible for re-entry. - Example 1: NUR 112 C, NUR 114 W; student may reenter and complete NUR 112 and NUR 114, since they did not complete NUR 114. - Example 2: NUR 112 W, NUR 114 W; student may reenter and complete NUR 112 and NUR 114, since they did not complete either course. - o Example 3: NUR 112 - C, NUR 114 - C; student may not reenter the program, since they were unsuccessful in two NUR courses - For all required support courses (general education) within the Nursing curriculum, a minimum grade of "C" must be obtained to progress through the Nursing program.
+The final grade will not round (i.e. 79.51% does not round to 80%). - Students may only repeat one NUR course in which they earned a "C" or below. - ADN Students who are unsuccessful in a NUR course may withdraw from one additional NUR course while in the program.
+If a student has not been previously unsuccessful in a NUR course, they may withdraw from up to two NUR courses prior to the published withdraw date. - Example: NUR 112 C, NUR 114 W; student may reenter and complete

+- NUR 112 and NUR 114, since they did not complete NUR 114. - Example: NUR 112 W, NUR 114 W; student may reenter and complete NUR 112 and NUR 114, since they did not complete either course. - ADN Students who need to repeat a course must apply for reentry and follow the reentry process within a period of one year from the time of withdrawal or earning a "C" or below.
+ADN Students are allowed to reenter the nursing program no more than two times. - PN Students who are unsuccessful in a NUR course must apply for reentry and follow the reentry process within a period of one year from the time of withdrawal or earning a "C" or below. - PN students are allowed to reenter the nursing program only one time.
+If they are unsuccessful in a course a second time, they must reapply for admission to the program. - If a student (ADN or PN) earns a "C" or below in more than one NUR course, the student will be dismissed from the program and is not eligible for re-entry. - Example: NUR 112 C, NUR 114 C; student may not reenter the program, since they were unsuccessful in two NUR courses - For all required support courses (general education) within the Nursing curriculum, a minimum grade of "C" must be obtained to progress through the Nursing program.